 I’ve never been a fan of small commercial first aid kits because they don’t contain the products that I prefer or in enough quantity, necessitating frequent and costly resupply if buy their replenishment kits.
 I’d rather carry 20 Ibuprofen or Benedryl tablets than the 1 or 2 tablets included in commercial first aid kits because I use them far more often than a commercial kit assumes.
-If I’m guiding clients, I’ll usually carry a heavy commercial first aid kit, but it contains far more items than you’re likely to ever need on a hike or backpacking trip.
+When I’ve guided people, I’d carry a heavier commercial first aid kit, but it contained far more items than you’re likely to ever need on a hike or backpacking trip.
 Guides carry them to avoid lawsuits as much as to help their clients.

 Take a look inside a consumer Adventure Medical Kit sometime.
-Paying $29.00 for this Ultralight/Watertight .7 Medical Kit is a total rip-off.
-You can stock a roll-your-own first aid kit that costs less and is just as effective and complete from items in your home medicine cabinet.
+Paying $32.95 for this Ultralight/Watertight .7 Medical Kit is a total rip-off.
+You can stock a roll-your-own first aid kit that costs less and is just as effective and complete with items in your home medicine cabinet.

 Health Maintenance System vs First Aid Kit

 The problem with most commercial first aid kits is that they try to package “first aid” as a separate entity so they can sell it and not as an element in a larger gear system.
 Sure, boo-boos happen, and it’s nice to have enough ingredients to stabilize a patient until you can receive proper medical attention.